 Here’s what you need:

-- 2 TBSP of Spinach Pesto (or whatever you have on hand and need to use)
+- 2 tbsp (30 mL) of Spinach Pesto (or whatever you have on hand and need to use)

 - Extra virgin olive oil

-Preheat oven to 350 degrees.
-Clean and prep your creminis using a slightly damp towel to remove any dirt and pull out the stems, reserve half of them for the filling.
+Preheat oven to 350°F (177°C).
+Clean and prep your creminis using a dry towel to remove any dirt, wiping from the crown of the mushroom with the grain down to the rim of the cap.
+Then remove the stems, reserve half of them for the filling and discard the other half.

 Lightly coat the inside of a medium-sized baking dish with olive oil and place your mushrooms in “cup” side up.

-Preheat a sauté pan to medium high and drizzle in a little olive oil.
-Finely mince the reserved mushroom stems and add to the hot pan along with the sausage.
+Preheat a sauté pan to medium-high and drizzle in a little olive oil.
+Finely mince the reserved mushroom stems and add to the preheated pan along with the sausage.
+Cook and stir until the sausage is just about fully cooked–about 5 to 7 minutes.

 When this is nearly done, add the pesto and flaxseed meal and cook for just a few minutes more.
 Keep this moving!
 We don’t want to overcook the pesto… it’s temperamental.